List of Ugly Betty characters: Matt Hartley

 Matt Hartley (season 4; recurring in season 3), played by Daniel Eric Gold, is a love interest for Betty.
 The two hit it off, leading to indications that they could be more than just friends.
 He also has an MBA and almost became a lawyer.
 It was later revealed that he comes from a wealthy family after Betty discovered that a check sent to her family came from him.
 In the season 3 Finale, Matt and Betty are about to move in together.
 However, Matt sees Betty kissing Henry and breaks up with her at the end of the episode.
 In season 4, Matt ignores Betty and tries to show that he has no feelings for Betty but he has.
 In order to make Betty realize what she is missing, Matt takes a job as managing editor at Mode.
 He makes her life miserable, but they grow closer.
 Later on in the episode "The Bahamas Triangle", Matt kisses Betty and they get back together again, until Matt leaves in "Back in Her Place" to tour and help out in Africa.

 Recurring characters

-Minor characters

-Characters who appeared in at least one episode as part of various storylines.
+Characters who appeared in at least three episodes.

-Unseen characters

-The following characters play important roles in Ugly Betty, although they are never seen on screen.